Form 8865 – Return of U.S. Persons With Respect to Certain Foreign Partnerships

 Form 8865 penalties for failing to file the form vary depending on the filer’s category as follows:

-- A $10,000 penalty is imposed for each tax year of each foreign partnership for failure to furnish the required information within the time prescribed.
-If the information is not filed within 90 days after the IRS has mailed a notice of the failure to the U.S. person, an additional $10,000 penalty (per foreign partnership) is charged for each 30-day period, or fraction thereof, during which the failure continues after the 90-day period has expired.
-The additional penalty is limited to a maximum of $50,000 for each failure.
+The authorities impose a $10,000 penalty for each tax year of each foreign partnership that fails to furnish the required information within the prescribed time.
+If the U.S. person does not file the information within 90 days after the IRS has mailed a notice of the failure, the IRS will charge an additional $10,000 penalty (per foreign partnership) for each 30-day period, or fraction thereof, that the failure continues after the 90-day period has expired.
+Each failure is subject to a maximum additional penalty of $50,000.

-- Any person that fails to properly report a contribution to a foreign partnership that is required to be reported under section 6038B and the regulations under that section is subject to a penalty equal to 10% of the fair market value (FMV) of the property at the time of the contribution.
+Any person that fails to properly report a contribution to a foreign partnership required under section 6038B and the regulations under that section is subject to a penalty equal to 10% of the fair market value (FMV) of the property at the time of the contribution.
 This penalty is subject to a $100,000 limit, unless the failure is due to intentional disregard.
 In addition, the transferor must recognize gain on the contribution as if the contributed property had been sold for its FMV.
 See section 6038B for the exception due to reasonable cause.

-- Any person who fails to properly report all the information requested by section 6046A is subject to a $10,000 penalty, in addition to the section 7203 criminal penalty, unless it is shown that such failure is due to reasonable cause.
+Any person who fails to properly report all the information requested by section 6046A is subject to a $10,000 penalty, in addition to the section 7203 criminal penalty, unless they prove that such failure is due to reasonable cause.
 If the failure continues for more than 90 days after the IRS mails notice of the failure, an additional $10,000 penalty will apply for each 30-day period (or fraction thereof) during which the failure continues after the 90-day period has expired.
 The additional penalty shall not exceed $50,000.

-As you can imagine, most tax professionals have never heard of the Form 8865, let alone know how to prepare the form.
+Most tax professionals have never heard of Form 8865, let alone know how to prepare the form.
 At Tax Samaritan, if you already have another firm preparing the rest of your individual income tax return, we accept engagements to prepare just your Form 8865.

-Click the button below to request a Tax Preparation Quote today to get started with the preparation of your Form 8865 and/or individual tax return.
+Click the button below to request a Tax Preparation Quote today to start the preparation of your Form 8865 and/or individual tax return.